For the first time in recent memory, the monthly payroll employment report will not be the big news.

 This piece is cross-posted from A Dash of Insight with permission.

-One Response to “Weighing the Week Ahead: What Lies Over the Fiscal Cliff?”
+2 Responses to “Weighing the Week Ahead: What Lies Over the Fiscal Cliff?”

 The agreement must satisfy the most conservative Senate elements to avoid a filibuster and procedural objections.